AdrianaStoi/Taste-of-Romania/README.md

 ### User stories

-* There were created 8 EPICs which were developed into 31 User stories.
+* There were created 8 EPICs which were developed into 32 User stories.
 Out of the 31 stories, four were excluded from the project due to time constraints and were marked as "Won't Have" on the Kanban board on Github.
+The user stories can be accessed [here-Taste of romania User Stories](https://github.com/users/AdrianaStoi/projects/3)

 #### EPIC: Back-end Store Administration